peey/string-placehold/README.md

 //-> "Greetings earthlings, welcome to mars.";

 welcomeAnEarthling("titan")
-//-> "Greetings earthlings, welcome to mars.";
+//-> "Greetings earthlings, welcome to titan.";
 ```

 You may also